Mwai Kibaki: Death

-Mr. Kibaki died on 21 April 2022, at the age of 90.
-His death was announced by President Uhuru Kenyatta, who issued a proclamation that he (Kibaki) would be granted a state funeral with full civilian and military honors and declared a period of national mourning with flags flying at half-mast until President Mwai Kibaki is buried.
+Kibaki died on 21 April 2022, at the age of 90.
+His death was announced by President Uhuru Kenyatta, who issued a proclamation that Kibaki would be granted a state funeral with full civilian and military honors and declared a period of national mourning with flags flying at half-mast until President Mwai Kibaki is buried.

 On 25 April 2022, his body was taken to Parliament buildings on a military gun carriage to offset the lying in state component of his state funeral.
 President Uhuru Kenyatta and First Lady wife Margaret Kenyatta led Kenyans in viewing the body.
-His body was laid on a catafalque at the Speaker's way bearing the colour of his presidential standard and dressed in his trademark pin-striped suits.
+His body was laid on a catafalque bearing the colour of his presidential standard at the Speaker's way and dressed in his trademark pin-striped suits.
 His body was also guarded by four Kenya Defence Forces colonels changing shifts after two hours.
 The lying in state continued until 27 April 2022 ahead of funeral service held at Nyayo National Stadium on 29 April 2022 which was attended by key dignitaries including some sitting presidents.
 He was finally interred at his Othaya home in Nyeri County on 30 April 2022 with full military honors after a church service held by the Catholic church at Othaya approved school.
 The honors included the Last Post and The Long Reveille bugle cry, a 19 gun salute and The Missing Man formation fly past.
 South Sudan declared three days of mourning; Tanzania declared two days of mourning.